Electrical Standards For Contactors AC1, AC2, AC3, AC4, DC1, DC2 DC3

 DC-23: Switching of highly inductive loads (i.e. series motors)

-However mostly in industry AC1 and AC3 contactors are preferred
+However, mostly in industry AC1 and AC3 contractors are preferred

-Difference between AC1 and AC3 contactors is AC1 contactor are used for less inductive loads such as resistive loads (the power factor of the load is near about 1) but AC3 duty contactors are used for high inductive, squirrel cage motors which will be off during the motor is running condition.
+The difference between AC1 and AC3 contactors is AC1 contactor is used for less inductive loads such as resistive loads (the power factor of the load is near about 1) but AC3 duty contactors are used for high inductive, squirrel cage motors which will be off during the motor is running condition.

 Example for AC1: Heaters, Electric Furnace